 The organisation will not use your data for any purpose other than the recruitment exercise for which you have applied.

 If your application is unsuccessful, the organisation may keep your personal data on file in case there are future employment opportunities for which you may be suited.
 The organisation will ask for your consent before it keeps your data for this purpose and you are free to withdraw your consent at any time.

 Your information may be shared internally for the purposes of the recruitment exercise.
 This includes members of the HR and recruitment team, interviewers involved in the recruitment process, hiring managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.

 The organisation will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The organisation will then share your data with former employers to obtain references for you and background check providers to obtain necessary checks needed for certain roles.

-Your data may be transferred to countries outside the European Economic Area (EEA) to Hiring Managers based within Uni-Select.
+Your data may be transferred outside the European Economic Area (EEA) to Hiring Managers based within Uni-Select.

 How does the organisation protect data?

 The organisation takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

 For how long does the organisation keep data?

 If your application for employment is unsuccessful, the organisation will hold your data on file for 6 months after the end of the relevant recruitment process.
 If you agree to allow the organisation to keep your personal data on file, the organisation will hold your data on file for a further 2 years for consideration for future employment opportunities.
 At the end of that period we will contact you for if you wish to extend the agreement for a further 2 years, if we do not hear back from you or once you withdraw your consent; your data is deleted or destroyed.